-For the 9th consecutive year, Dara was ranked the best NGO in Latin America and the 21st in the world by the Swiss publication NGO Advisor.
-Throughout our history, our organization has been awarded and acknowledged for our work and has directly impacted the lives of more than 75 000 socially vulnerable people in Brazil and more than 1 000 000 indirectly in four continents.
+For ten consecutive years (until 2022), Dara was considered the best NGO in Latin America and 20th in the world by the Swiss publication thedotgood (previously called NGO Advisor).
+Throughout our history, our organization has been awarded and acknowledged for our work and has directly impacted the lives of more than 85,000 socially vulnerable people in Brazil and more than 1,000,000 indirectly in four continents.

 Throughout our history, the impact of Dara has been possible thanks to the work of more than 1600 volunteers, over 100 employees and a network of partnerships.

 Dara Institute is headquartered in Botafogo, Rio de Janeiro (RJ), and has offices in Brasília (DF), São Paulo (SP), and New York (USA).